nicklausbrown/mlrun/mlrun/experimental/README.md

 ml.Config()\
     .private_hub('<some way to connect to private function hub>')

-graph = ml.GraphServer(engine=ml.NuclioFunction(),  # having the graph be a totally separate nuclio function could
+# having the graph be a totally separate nuclio function could
-                       mode='async',                # be useful to provide a manager pattern (give info about the full graph at runtime) tag='pipeline-1234')         # allow this to be optional, but it would be great for monitoring class Preprocessor:
+# be useful to provide a manager pattern (give info about the full
+# graph at runtime) allow this to be optional, but it could be great
+# for monitoring.
+graph = ml.GraphServer(engine=ml.NuclioFunction(),
+                       mode='async',
+                       tag='pipeline-1234')

+class Preprocessor:

     def __init__(self, param1):